NielsOuvrard/python-workshop/exercices/exercices.md

 Create a Python decorator that repeats the function call n times.
 In this example, the function should be called three times.

+> ## 🎉 Congratulations, you have finished the workshop !